any-docs/css/content/guides/syntax/error_handling/index.md

 After parsing each declaration, style rule, at-rule, etc., the user agent checks to make sure the grammar follows the rules for that declaration.
 For example, if a property value is of the wrong data type or a descriptor is not valid for the at-rule being described, the content that does not match the expected grammar is deemed invalid and gets ignored.

 Each CSS property accepts specific data types.
-For example, the {{cssxref("background-color")}} property accepts either a valid {{cssxref("&lt;color&gt;")}} or a CSS global keyword.
+For example, the `background-color` property accepts either a valid `&lt;color&gt;` or a CSS global keyword.
 When the value assigned to a property is of the wrong type, such as `background-color: 45deg`, the declaration is invalid and therefore ignored.

 ### Invalid custom properties

-Custom properties are generally considered valid when declared, but may create invalid CSS when accessed, i.e., they may be used as a value (via the {{cssxref("var")}} function) for a property that does not accept that value type.
+Custom properties are generally considered valid when declared, but may create invalid CSS when accessed, i.e., they may be used as a value (via the `var` function) for a property that does not accept that value type.
 The browser parses each custom property when encountered without regard to where the property is consumed.

 Generally, when a property value is invalid, the declaration is ignored and the property falls back to the last valid value.
 Invalid computed custom property values, however, work slightly differently.